Book 2 - Part 4: Binding Evil - Chapter One

 “More than likely nothing will happen, but when I think back in the last two years alone; any damn thing could come up to put a wrench in the works.
 And I don’t want that to happen.

-“By the tenth, suggestions made, except it or not; I will begin to set a plan in motion for all of this; but started brainstorming, guys.
+“By the tenth, suggestions made, except it or not; I will begin to set a plan in motion for all of this; but start brainstorming, guys.

 “Now, I know this is two days after the wedding,” and she looked at Ed, “but I’ve decided to put the wedding on hold until the following Saturday, the twenty-ninth.”
 She looked dead serious, and Ed nodded and smiled, meaning it was fine with him.

-“Oh, and for all of your beer-drinking, Cowboy-loving, god’s-gift-to-women guys; the reception and food will be at Benny’s Pub.
-So bring your lady friend or wife, boyfriend, or husband.
+“Oh, and for all you beer-drinking, cowboy-loving, god’s-gift-to-women guys; the reception and food will be at Benny’s Pub.
+So, bring your lady friend or wife, boyfriend, or husband.
 Just try to be on your best behavior if you can remember how.”

 That brought on a few laughs.

 “Anyway guys, it’s our day to shine, with or without the president’s recognition on Monday the twenty-fourth.